cbrennanpoole/preamble-project/README.md

 A Multi-directional Overview | ⬇ | ➡
 Growing Gaps | Psychoactive-Free Phytocannabinoid Rich | Cannabidiol Cause Substance Use Disorder (SUD) | Medical Maijuana  | Earmarked opioid epidemic Government and NGO Partnerships / Grant Funding.
-Opioid Crisis | Recreational | Okay Google Actions are needed (Siri, Alexa, Cortana, and [NFD's Zefyr](https://www.gozefyr.com/ "We've already reacohed out to Founder and Visionary Ms Giadha Aguirre de Carcer on Linkedin to inform her of our plans to utilize that amazing new acquisition.") you too).
+Opioid Crisis | Recreational | Okay Google Actions are needed (Siri, Alexa, Cortana, and [NFD's Zefyr](https://www.gozefyr.com/ "We've already reacohed out to Founder and Visionary Ms Giadha Aguirre de Carcer on Linkedin to inform her of our plans to utilize that amazing new acquisition.") you too.
 Recidivism & Reentry | Whole Plant Cannabacea | Rural Prosperity Task Force spearheaded by USDA (Head of Agriculture Sonny Perdue; Former Governor of Georgia, A multi-generational Georgia-Grown Farmer as well.
 Greed | Non-compliant Market | All Ancillary Services **SWOT** | **Call to Act** | **Summary**